 “Literally just finished making these delicious coffee cake muffins!!!
 HUGE HIT”— Vikki —

-What’s not to adore?
+I mean, what’s not to adore?

 - Part of the granulated sugar is replaced with honey (the honey’s flavor is divine with the crumb topping).